lefevre-fraser/GME/Doc/README_in.txt

 The GME root directory contains a copy of this document.
 The bin subdirectory has the GME executable and all necessary dlls.
 The doc directory contains the User's Manual in pdf format.
-The "MS Repository Install" directory contains the runtime system for MS Repository.
-Run the executable to install the program.
-The Meta2000 directory contains the new metamodeling environment.
-The Sample directory contains example paradigms, metamodels, models, and a demo and runtime system for the SF2000 paradigm.
-The SDK directory contains the BON for interpreter developers, the DecoratorKit for decorator writers and the new Java interpreter interface (alpha version).
+The Paradigms/MetaGME directory contains the metamodeling environment.
+The Paradigms directory contains example paradigms, metamodels, models, and a demo and runtime system for the SF paradigm.
+The SDK directory contains the BON for interpreter developers, the DecoratorLib for decorator writers and the Java interpreter interface.

 ************************************************
 5. Contact info
 ************************************************

-Send comments, bug reports, questions to akos.ledeczi@vanderbilt.edu
+Send comments, questions to akos.ledeczi@vanderbilt.edu Send bug reports to escher.isis.vanderbilt.edu/JIRA/browse/GME

 ************************************************
 6. License